 The Oxnard College 2020 Accreditation Midterm Report was prepared in an inclusive and systematic process, providing for multiple opportunities for input and revision by all campus constituencies.
-The report provides an update on accomplishments and progress made as a result of the comprehensive accreditation visit in 2016, as well as further implementation of college-wide initiatives resulting from the 18-month follow-up report in 2017.
+The report provides an update on accomplishments and progress made in response to the comprehensive accreditation visit in 2016, as well as further implementation of college-wide initiatives resulting from the 18-month follow-up report in 2017.
+The relatively uneventful preparation of this report was disrupted by the abrupt changes implemented in response to the COVID-19 pandemic.
+College leadership was deep into the planning for a campus-wide Annual Retreat (the first) when the campus had to be closed to all but essential personnel.
+Several of the initiatives envisioned as part of the Annual Retreat had to be postponed until the college resumes normal operations.
+Nonetheless, through virtual contact, faculty, administration, classified staff and students continued to collaborate on several important initiatives, including the re-working of the Participatory Governance Manual and this report.

-Oxnard College leadership coordinated the preparation of this report with its sister colleges, adhering to an agreed-upon timeline.
-(EVIDENCE VCCCD Midterm Report Timeline)
+Throughout the process of preparing this report, Oxnard College leadership coordinated with its sister colleges, adhering to an agreed-upon timeline (below).